null-a/webppl-nn/README.md

 #### `stack(fns)`

 Returns the composition of the array of functions `fns`.
+The functions in `fns` are applied in right to left order.

 ## License